About me

 It was early 1978.
 I began to send job applications to every organization on the list.
 I got a polite “no interest” answer from every organization except one: The recruitment officer at IIASA in Laxenburg phoned me at B&H in London and asked if I’d be willing to come for an interview.
 I was more than willing.
 I came.
 I got the job.

 I resigned from B&H. They were disappointed.
 Our supervisor said to Judy, “With friends like you, who needs enemies?”
 Hahaha.
-He was only joking, but poor Judy looked upset.
+He was only joking, but poor Judy was upset.

 I arrived in Vienna on the Wien–Oostende Express on 17 June 1978.
 At the Westbahnhof I was met by the IIASA driver who drove me to IIASA’s hostel, Haus Rosner in the Elisabeth Straße in Baden.
 I stayed there for one month before moving to Vienna.